-- 1. Before installing this mainboard, make sure jumper JP1 is set to Normal setting.
-See this chapter for information on locating JP1 and the setting options. - 2.
+- 1. Before installing this mainboard, make sure jumper JP4 is set to Normal, the default setting is set to Clear CMOS.
+See this chapter for information on locating JP4 and the setting options. - 2.
 Never connect power to the system during installation.
 Doing so may damage the mainboard.